capmeth/acid/docsite/docs/reference/markdown.md

 ACID will look for configuration options in a markdown document's front-matter.

-For ACID, front-matter is parsed as YAML key-value pairs enclosed by standard triple-dash delimiters.
+Front-matter is parsed as YAML key-value pairs enclosed by standard triple-dash delimiters.

 ```yaml
 ---